nergalex/f5-aks-kic-lab/source/class5/module2/module2.rst

 **Capture The Flag**

-    **4.2 What is the cookie name that will be exchanged for the ID Token in the key-value store?**
+    **4.2 What is the cookie name for which the value will be exchanged for the ID Token in the key-value store?**
     | auth_token

 Exercise 5: WAF and API Protection (WAAP)